MCQ on Urinary Tract Infection, UTI

 f) Lactobacillus acidophilus

-7) All of the following methods are the effective prevention methods that help in reducing the common UTIs in women, Except?
+7) All of the following methods are effective preventive methods that can help in reducing the common UTIs in women, Except?

 a) A shower after the sexual intercourse

-b) Over the counter medicines for the complete recovery
+b) Over the counter medicines for the cure of UTI

-c) Drink plenty of fluids such as water, cranberry juice
+c) Intake of plenty of fluids such as water, cranberry juice

 d) Uses of nonirritating feminine products